joeatbayes/interpolator/readme.md

          yes then it will create directories in the output directory that mirror the input directory path whenever a matching input file is found.
+  -makeCrossRef=yes - when set to yes the system will generate a
+     .md file and a sorted file containing contents of files referencing a specific data dictionary item.
+Defaults to false.

 ```

 * The command above assumes that you have built the interpolate executable as described in the build section below.
 It also assumes that you have added the interpolate executable to the search path.